andrechristikan/ack-nestjs-boilerplate/README.md

 How to contribute in this repo

-1. Fork the project with click `Fork` button of this repo.
+1. Fork the repository
-2. Clone the fork project

-    ```bash
-    git clone "url you just copied"
-    ```

-3. Make necessary changes and commit those changes
+2. Create your branch (git checkout -b my-branch)
-4. Commit the changes
+3. Commit any changes to your branch

-    ```bash
-    git commit -m "your message"
-    ```

-5. Push changes to fork project
+4. Push your changes to your remote branch

-    ```bash
-    git push origin -u main
-    ```

-6. Back to browser, goto your fork repo github.
-Then, click `Compare & pull request`
+5. Open a pull request

-If your code behind commit with the original, please update your code and resolve the conflict.
-Then, repeat from number 6.
+If your code behind commit with the original / main / master branch, please update your code and resolve the conflict.

 ## Contact